Uchiha-Huan/learngit/readme.txt

 Git is a distributed version control system.
-Git is free sofeware distrivuted under the GPl.
+Git is free sofeware distrivuted under the GPl
+GIt has mutable index called stage.